Chiral and Clock phases in Twisted Dipolar Clusters

-With the purpose of studying the effect of geometrical twist on the fate of chiral textures in magnetic systems, we studied isolated clusters composed of a couple of twisted polygons with magnets at their sites.
-Chirality, quantified in terms of a bond order parameter, is an emergent property that behaves here as an Ising variable.
-The chiral configurations of the systems can be understood in terms of two order parameters, whose evolution with twist occurs through two types of first order phase transitions.
-Within a fixed Ising chiral sector, the clock index characterizes chiral textures that share the same sign of chirality.
-While twist couples to the total chirality acting as a conjugate field that drives a first-order chiral transition, the clock phase undergoes additional first-order transitions due to the competition between N-fold pinning and a twist-dependent interlayer phase mismatch.
-As the twist increases, it continuously shifts the preferred relative clock phase, but the N-fold anisotropy only allows discrete orientations; the competition produces a tilted N-fold energy landscape whose global minimum hops discontinuously between clock sectors.
-As N increases, the leading symmetry allowed harmonics of the clock potential move to higher orders.
-A Landau functional captured the two distinct first-order mechanisms and served as the starting point for deriving, in a given chiral sector, the effective Hamiltonian of the system.
-In this case, strong interlayer dipolar locking eliminates the relative clock phase, reducing the clock variables of the two polygons to a single $Z_N$ clock variable.
+\emph{Conclusions} To investigate the influence of geometrical twist on the stability and evolution of chiral textures in magnetic systems, we analyzed isolated clusters consisting of pairs of twisted polygons hosting magnetic moments at their vertices.
+Chirality, quantified by means of a bond-order parameter, emerges as a collective property that, in this context, effectively behaves as an Ising-like variable.
+The chiral configurations of the systems can be quantitatively described by two distinct order parameters, whose dependence on the twist angle exhibits a sequence of discontinuous jumps.
+Within a given Ising-chiral sector, the clock index provides a classification scheme for chiral textures that share the same sign of chirality.
+Whereas the twist couples to the total chirality, acting as a conjugate field that induces discontinuous switching between distinct chiral configurations, the clock phase itself exhibits additional discontinuous rearrangements arising from the competition between N-fold crystalline pinning and a twist-dependent interpolygon phase mismatch.
+As the twist angle is increased, the preferred relative clock phase is continuously displaced; however, the N-fold anisotropy constrains the system to a discrete set of orientations.
+The interplay between these effects generates a tilted N-fold energy landscape in which the global minimum undergoes discontinuous jumps between distinct clock sectors.
+As N becomes large, the leading symmetry-allowed harmonics in the clock potential are shifted to progressively higher orders.
+A Landau functional captures the two distinct discontinuous switching processes and provides a starting point for deriving, within a given chiral sector, the effective Hamiltonian of the system.
+In this regime, strong interlayer dipolar locking removes the relative clock phase, reducing the clock variables of the two polygons to a single $Z_N$ clock variable.
 These results allowed us to extend the model to a twisted honeycomb bilayer, where the low energy theory maps onto a sine-Gordon model with twist controlled domain-wall phases.